ThomasGreiner/todo-syntax/README.md

 - `/`: Task is blocked and cannot be worked on right now
 - `x`: Task is done
 - `#`: Task cannot be worked on (i.e. it's already done, handled by someone else or impossible to get done)

+#### COMP Block

+Start a comparison block using `TODO:` optionally followed by a title, as its first line.
+Finally, you can end the block using `:TODO` as the last line.

+Within the comparison block you can add pros and cons with one of the characters below followed by a whitespace:

+- `+`: Pro argument
+- `-`: Contra argument
+- `?`: Uncertain argument

 ## Installation